 You will need to provide professional receipts to assist with the validation of any claim(s).

-Individuals moving to unfurnished rented accommodation rather than buying a home will have their allowance capped at 75% of the maximum of their allocated assistance package (this does not apply to Junior Doctors).
+Individuals moving to unfurnished rented accommodation rather than buying a home will have their allowance capped at 75% of the maximum of their allocated assistance package (this does not apply to junior doctors).
 This also applies to the additional roles that are eligible for an enhanced relocation payment during the three year trial period.

 This is summarised in the table below: